aprabou/TanGOAT/INSTALLATION.md

 ## Installation

-### Step 1: Give TanGOAT a Star
+### Step 1: Clone | Download ZIP & Give TanGOAT a Star
-Or skip to Step 2
+That second part is mandatory btw or it wont work (real)

 ### Step 2: Load Extension in Chrome
 1. Open Chrome and navigate to `chrome://extensions/`
 2. Enable "Developer mode" (toggle in top-right corner)
 3. Click "Load unpacked"
-4. Select the `tango-cheat` folder containing the extension files
+4. Select the `TanGOAT` folder containing the extension files
 5. The extension should now appear in your extensions list

 ## Usage